-It means that as you get physically stronger, you will also become emotionally stronger.
+It means that as your body gains strength, you will also become emotionally stronger.

 Squats give you additional confidence to power through whatever emotional challenges you might be facing.

-When your shoulders are loaded with a heavy physical weight, and you can lift it, this will give you the confidence that you can lift other burdens from off your shoulders, even if they seem too heavy to deal with.
+When you learn to stand up with physical weight on your shoulders, this gives you the confidence that you can lift other burdens off your shoulders as well, even if they seem too heavy to bear.

 Total body exercises are potent stimulators for muscle-building hormones like testosterone and growth hormone.

-Because they involve almost every muscle in the body, the cause a great stimulus for growth.
+Because they involve almost every muscle in the body, they cause a great stimulus for growth.

 In terms of building your six-pack, heavy compound exercises like squats should be a staple.